dhlow3/vpn-connect/README.md

 ## Usage
 1. open terminal (Ctrl+Alt+t)
-2. type vpn_connect and enter
+2. type vpn-connect and enter.
     * this starts the vpn connection similar to a Cisco connection in Windows
 3. open 2nd terminal (Ctrl+Alt+t)
-4. type vpn_connect -r
+4. type vpn-connect -r
     * this establishes the remmina connection similar to a Remote Desktop connection in Windows
 5. when done with connection, disconnect the remmina connection via the GUI
 6. if the remmina connection terminal has not returned to the prompt, type Ctrl+c
 7. in the vpn connection terminal window type Ctrl+c
-8. finally, type vpn_connect -d to disconnect the vpn connection
+8. finally, type vpn-connect -d to disconnect the vpn connection